agkozak/zsh-z/tests/TESTS.md

 ### `test_listing.zsh` — listing output and ordering

+Listings are produced by two formatters: a fast path for a bare `z -l`, and `_zshz_output` for everything with a query.
+Several of the tests below come in pairs that assert the two agree, since a fix applied to one of them is easy to forget in the other.

 - `test_no_args_matches_list_output` — `zshz` with no arguments
   produces the same output as `zshz -l`.
 - `test_list_rank_and_time_modes_order_entries` — `-l -r` and `-l -t`
   sort by rank and time respectively.
+- `test_lt_rank_longer_than_ten_chars_not_truncated_bare_list` — a
+  `-t` rank is (visit time - now), so it runs to a sign plus ten digits once the time field sits more than ~31.7 years in the past, as a zeroed or hand-imported field does.
+The formatters used to right-pad with a bare `${(r:10:)}`, which *truncates* an 11-character rank to 10 — misprinting the figure and sorting the entry as though it were far newer.
+Seeds one entry with a time field of about 0 and asserts it lists first with an 11-character rank token.
+Exercises the bare `z -lt` fast path.
+- `test_lt_rank_longer_than_ten_chars_not_truncated_query_list` —
+  the same assertions with a query (`z -lt i`, matching both entries), so the listing goes through `_zshz_output` instead.
 - `test_list_prints_common_root_line` — when matches share a common
   root, `-l` includes a synthesized common-root line.
+- `test_zero_rank_entry_does_not_create_phantom_common_root` —
+  rank-0 entries are hidden from listings, but the general formatter once folded them into the `common:` summary anyway, so `z -lr proj` could print a root that none of the visible entries share while bare `z -lr` printed none.
+Asserts neither form prints a `common:` line for a root belonging only to the hidden entry, and that just the two ranked entries are listed.
+Each formatter must describe only what it actually lists.
+- `test_bare_list_prints_common_root_line` — the positive half of
+  that parity check: when every listed entry is ranked and one of them roots the rest, bare `z -l` prints the same `common:` summary the query form does (the query half being `test_list_prints_common_root_line`, above).
+- `test_list_with_query_does_not_change_directory` — `-l` with a
+  query lists and does nothing else, both when the matches share a common root and when a single match is its own root. `_zshz_output` computes the common root into `REPLY`, and the caller reads `REPLY` as its jump target, so a value left behind there sends the shell somewhere after the listing.
+The call deliberately runs in the test shell rather than inside a `$( )` capture: that is a subshell, and it could never observe the move.

 ### `test_lock_timeout.zsh` — `ZSHZ_LOCK_TIMEOUT`